rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 ---

 ## **Step 10: Identifying the Time of File Rename**
-Finally, we tracked the exact time when the file was renamed, as this information would help establish the timeline of the exfiltration attempt.
+Finally, I tracked the exact time when the file was renamed, as this information would help establish the timeline of the exfiltration attempt.

 ```kql
 DeviceFileEvents